Kay0009/HackShef9/README.md

 # Hello
-This is the official hack sheffield 9 repository.
+This is the bureaucratic hack sheffield 9 repository.